- Draw particular attention to the experiences gained from the implementation of the EU-IOM Actions;

 Partnerships and coordination have been key elements in working towards sustainable reintegration in the context of the EU-IOM Actions.

 Strong partnerships have been built and synergies achieved with national and local authorities, civil society organizations, private sector and local communities that helped harnessing partners’ services, expertise and geographical coverage expanding the support provided to returnees, while increasing local ownership and sustainability of the reintegration support overall.

-This session aims to share an overview of lessons learned , good practices and challenges experienced in relation to partnership building in the context of reintegration.
-In particular, it will look at how synergies and cooperation established with different actors in the context of the EU-IOM Actions helped fostering a more sustainable reintegration.
+This session shared an overview of lessons learned, good practices and challenges experienced in relation to partnership building in the context of reintegration.
+In particular, it looked at how synergies and cooperation established with different actors in the context of the EU-IOM Actions helped fostering a more sustainable reintegration.